 When figuring out how much attic insulation you need, it helps to look at where you live.
 The chart below helps you understand where your state sits with respect to the recommendations for R-value.

 For example, when determining how much attic insulation is enough for those in the southernmost part of the US, things get interesting.
+You need exactly as much as the area you live in determines.
 Here, where temps get pretty hot for much of the year, attics should have from R30 to R60 (average is R38).

 Those living up north want anything from R49 to R60.
 This helps insulate against the extreme cold weather.
 The more insulation you use, the better insulated your home will be.